psaux-it/woocommerce-aras-kargo/README.md

 - ARAS SOAP Query Type (restricted to 12/13)

 ## User Defined Settings
-Please set below settings manually in the script.
-While auto update triggers we always keep these settings.
+Please check and modify below settings before starting the setup.
+You can read the code comments in the script.
+We always keep these settings.
-So it is enough to set one time.
-For shop manager & system admin mail notifications you need working mail server like postfix with 'mail' command which comes with mailutils linux package.
+So it is enough to set one time, no need the re-adjust after upgrade.
+For mail notifications you need working mail server like postfix with 'mail' command which comes with mailutils linux package.
 If you use mutt, ssmtp, sendmail etc. please edit mail function as you wish.
 You can find detailed info about below settings in script comments.

 - delivery_time